qkmaxware/DotML/DotML.Examples/Examples/Binop/Readme.md

 If no config is provided as a command line argument, it defaults to XOR.

 ## Training
-No training data is required, all training data is generated dynmically when using the "train" command.
+No training data is required, all training data is generated dynamically when using the `train` command.
 The train command generates tensors where True is any value between 0.25 and 1 and False is any value between -1 and -0.25.
 A total of 100 training pairs are generated, 25 per each truth table entry.

 Be sure to select the correct boolean operator as defined in the [Configuration](#configuration) section.